jaypaulb/CanvusServerInstaller/README.md

 nano CanvusServerInstaller_JP2021.sh

-adjust the variable at the top of the script to suite your needs then Ctrl+O to save and Ctrl+X to exit.
+adjust the variable at the top of the script to suit your needs then Ctrl+O to save and Ctrl+X to exit.
 Then run the script with

 ./CanvusServerInstaller_JP2021.sh